 Review our Join Us page to see how the levels compare and determine which level is right for you.

-A: HDBaseT technology is optimized for whole-home distribution and can connect all the entertainment devices in the home through its 5Play™ feature set, converging uncompressed full HD digital video, audio, 100BaseT Ethernet, Power over HDBaseT (POH) and various control signals all through a single 100m/328ft CAT5e/6 cable.
+A: HDBaseT technology is optimized for the delivery of uncompressed, ultra-high-definition digital media, and can connect all the entertainment devices in the home through its 5Play™ feature set, converging uncompressed ultra HD digital video/audio, 100BaseT Ethernet, USB 2.0, up to 100W of Power (through Power over HDBaseT POH) and various control signals all through a single 100m/328ft Cat6 cable.

 A: No. Although it uses the Ethernet jack (RJ-45) HDBaseT is based on a different protocol that standard Ethernet equipment can’t work with.
 Future generations of HDBaseT will include HDBaseT switches that will allow HDBaseT networking.